cykod/HTML5GameTutorial/_posts/2013-09-06-game1-tower-man.md

 Step 5: Adding in controls
 ==================

-At first glance it seems like adding in some player controls should be a snap - but the original controls for PacMan were actually a little more subtle than you might think.
+At first glance it seems like adding in some player controls should be a snap - but the original controls for Pac Man were actually a little more subtle than you might think.

 You can play a version of [PacMan Google Doodle](http://www.google.com/doodles/30th-anniversary-of-pac-man) if you need to remind yourself.

 PacMan generally keeps moving in whatever direction he's facing until he hits a wall.
-Let's say you're moving up - if you try to go right before it's time, he'll keep moving up until there's a gap he can go through, however if there's no gap he'll just sit in the corner.
+But let's say you're moving up - if you try to go right before it's time, he'll keep moving up until there's a gap he can go through, however if there's no gap he'll just sit in the corner.

 To translate this to programmatic terms, we need to keep track of the direction we're going and the direction we'd like to go.
-While this might seem complicated, there's actually a pretty simple implementation of this: we just use vx and vy to keep track of the direction we're going and a separate `p.direction` property to keep track of the direction we'd like to go.
+While this might seem complicated, there's actually a pretty simple implementation of this: we just use `p.vx` and `p.vy` to keep track of the direction we're going and a separate `p.direction` property to keep track of the direction we'd like to go.

 Since Quintus will automatically remove any velocity in a direction where there's a collision, we just need to keep adding velocity in the direction we'd like to go until we actually can go that way.